pavelkJD/Java-Homework/README.md

 3. Push you project to your forked repository
 4. [Make pull request to this repository](https://help.github.com/articles/creating-a-pull-request/)

-Hot to work with git can be find [here](http://git-scm.com/book/ru/v1).
+How to work with git can be find [here](http://git-scm.com/book/ru/v1).